If something shiny and blue is your thing, then you've come to the right place.

 Don't confuse this natural blue stone with the man made cubic zirconia.
 Both cubic zirconia white zircon may be used as diamond alternatives, but zircon is its own gemstone.

-Blue zircon is considered the modern December birthstone.
+Blue zircon is considered the modern December birthstone aside from topaz.
 However, these saturated blue gems is often turned down in favor of other blue gemstones.
 Many blue zircon stones have strong green hues too.
 Fine color blue zircon goes for around $250 per carat.

 Like other blue gemstones on our list, spinel occurs in a rainbow of colors, including blue.
 Most blue spinel material is a deep blue color.
 The darker tones don't make great stones as the blue is hidden.
 Medium blue tones are most desirable.